wwwild/CBC/readme.txt

 This set of directories and files represents an automated system for maintaining the CBC media web page; i.e., the sermon web page.
 The rest of the www.cbcofconcrete.org web pages are outside the scope of this automation.

 This automation is implemented with free, open source software.
-This automation has been developed on Windows, but should be portable to other operating systems that support Java (e.g. Mac OS, Linux); however, Windows-specific files (like .bat scripts) would need to be converted to be compatible with the target operating system.
+This automation has been developed on Windows, but should be portable to other operating systems that support Java (e.g. Mac OS, Linux), etc.; however, Windows-specific files (like .bat scripts) would need to be converted to be compatible with the target operating system.
 Unfortunately, the openness of this software raises some technical issues, mainly that over time the various versions are updated, creating dependencies, etc.  These are discussed below:

 =================
 Required software
 =================

-* GitHub - the script software is stored publicly on GitHub and it's easiest to use the desktop client to access the CBC scripts, which is available from https://desktop.github.com/.
+* GitHub - the script software is stored publicly on GitHub and you can use the desktop client to access the CBC scripts, which is available from https://desktop.github.com/.
 (However, if you just want to view the script code to see what's there you can use this URL: https://github.com/wwwild/CBC.git)

-These are the steps for Windows (in this case Windows 7 and, unfortunately, they will vary for other Windows versions):
+These are the steps for installing Github desktop on Windows (in this case Windows 7 and, unfortunately, they will vary for other Windows versions):
   * Click the appropriate download link; e.g. Download for Windows (64 bit).
   * Save the file.
   * Run the executable.